Dear art lovers, theater goers, students, parents, artists and musicians:

 Inside our gallery at the Arts Center we are no less active, presenting over twenty exhibitions annually.
 From painting the walls to hanging the pieces, the printed materials, and cash prizes for artists in a juried show, each of our six main shows costs approximately $4,000 to produce - but our galleries are always free and open to the public to help us fulfill our mission of making the arts accessible to everyone.

 Open access is a constant that runs through all of our programming.
-The families of the young artists in our summer programs, for example, find an array of affordable quality art, theater and literary programs, with scholarships available to those who need them, and Saratoga Arts also picks up the bill for camp supplies (paper, sponges, squirt bottles, paints, markers, pencils, glue, sequins, rubberbands, string, balloons and more).
-Even as material costs increase we hold camp tuition steady so that our camp programs remain within reach.
+The families of the young artists in our summer and school break camps, for example, find an array of affordable quality art, theater and literary programs, with scholarships available to those who need them.
+Saratoga Arts also strives to provide a variety of art-making experiences at affordable rates for our adult students, offering more than 90 classes and workshops for all levels throughout the year.

 Saratoga Arts is a 501(c)3 not-for-profit charitable organization.
 All donations are tax deductable as allowed by law.